dillonforrest/startup/_posts/2014-10-27-im-changing-my-idea.md

 ## Scratching your own itch

 Startup people frequently advocate creating products to solve your own problems.
 They sometimes call it "scratching your own itch".
+My recent idea is nice because it's scratching my own itch.
+As a developer, I'd absolutely love this tool.

 Scratching your own itch has several advantages.